“Make Fire Safety Part of Your Business”

 The implementation of a Fire Safety Plan helps to assure effective maintenance and utilization of Life Safety features in a building, to protect people from fire.
 The required Fire Safety Plan should be designed to suit the resources of each individual building or complex of buildings.

-For more information contact the Fire Prevention Division of Mission Fire Rescue Service at 604-820-5398.
+For more information on the MFRS Fire Safety Plan review process, please contact the Fire Prevention Division of Mission Fire Rescue Service at 604-820-3793.